 Thorlabs offers concave mirrors with both metallic and dielectric stack reflective coatings.
 Metallic-coated mirrors offer relatively high reflectivity (90-95%) over a wide wavelength range, while dielectric-coated mirrors provide even higher reflectivity (>99%) but over a smaller wavelength range.
 See the table to the right for an overview of the various coatings we offer for our concave mirrors.
 All coating options are available on optics with diameters ranging from Ø1/2" to Ø75 mm.
 Metallic mirrors are available with focal lengths from 9.5 - 1000 mm, while dielectric mirrors are available with focal lengths from 12 - 1000 mm.

-Below are reflectivity plots for our complete line of concave mirrors.
+Below are reflectivity plots for our metallic- and dielectric-coated concave mirrors.
 To view our selection of mirrors available with a particular coating, either click on the graphed line of interest or the corresponding coating name in the legend.
 Graphs are shown for an angle of incidence (AOI) of 8 degrees, which is the recommended angle at which to use a concave mirror.

 Click on a particular graphed line or the corresponding name in the legend to view concave mirrors with that coating option.